deblocker/ko.microupdate/README.md

 # ko.microupdate
 Update viewmodels which follows the Constructor pattern.
 Object properties which aren't observables are updated as well.
+To distinguish between observables and observable arrays add square brackets to the corresponding key in the rules.

 Example of rule for observable arrays:
 ```